 Born in 1908, Robert Lee Scott Jr. graduated from the U.S. Military academy in 1932 and completed his pilot training the following year in Texas at Kelly Field.
 He flew air mail in 1934 before commanding a squadron in Panama.
 He also helped train pilots in California and Texas airfields, but his career began long before that.
 As a boy scout, he built a glider aircraft for a merit badge.
 Although he did crash this plane and landed in a rose bush, he never crashed again.

 With a military career starting in China early on in WWII, Robert Lee joined the Task Force Aquila and flew a Boeing B-17 Flying Fortress.
 He had said he had experience with these planes, but the truth was that he was just itching to john the mission.
-He actually learned to fly the B-17 on his way to Africa- in the B-17!
+He actually learned to fly the B-17 on his way to Africa-

 Soon, he joined the Flying Tigers and began piloting a P-40 on which he frequently repainted the propeller to create the illusion that there was more than one aircraft in the fighter force.
 This earned him the nickname -One Man Air Force.- When the Fighting Tigers were absorbed into the U.S. Army, Scott became commander of the 23 rd Fighter Group, part of China's new Air Task Force.